panzerdp/dmitripavlutin.com/posts/051-react-stale/index.md

 Hooks heavily rely on JavaScript [closures](/javascript-closure/).
 That's why hooks are so expressive and simple.
 But closures are sometimes tricky.

-One issue you can encounter when using hooks is stale closure.
-And it might be difficult to solve!
+One issue you can encounter when using hooks is *stale closure*.
+And it might be difficult to identify a stale closure!

-Let's start with distilling what the stale closure is.
+Let's start with distilling what stale closure is.
 Then you'll see how a stale closure affects React hooks, and how to solve that.

 <Affiliate type="traversyReact" />